Showing posts with label waterfowl. Show all posts

 Very cool, enjoyable, and informative ride about Madagascar Animals

-There were signs located under a thatched roof telling about Monkey Island: they were trees like nowhere else, the island of Lemurs, Bigger than any dinosaur egg, the Madagascar Ferna group helps preserve the wonders of a fragile island nation.
+There were signs under a thatched roof telling about Monkey Island: trees like nowhere else, the island of Lemurs, more significant than any dinosaur egg, and the Madagascar Ferna group helps preserve the wonders of a fragile island nation.

 We saw signs about Invisible Geckos, Abundant Chameleons, Madagascar burning, and living wonders.

-We watched the feeding of the giraffes and alligators.
+We watched the giraffes and alligators being fed.
 Dr. Henry Nehrling, the founder of the Botanical Garden, Henry Badger, Plains Zebra, Feeding the Alligators, Cheetah, Why the Railroad Trestle?
-The famous toucan sign, Dead Trees Help the Living, and Marvelous Marsh make for fabulous filters A swamp mystery, planting helps with trees for the future, Shade-grown coffee helps farmers, birds, and the land, and can you find all these birds.
+The famous toucan sign, "Dead Trees Help the Living," and "Marvelous Marsh" make for fabulous filters.
+A swamp mystery, planting helps with trees for the future, shade-grown coffee helps farmers, birds, and the land, and you can find all these birds.

 Friday, March 29, 2019

-We stopped at Dollar Tree for sunscreen and snacks to take to Delnor-Wiggins State Park beach.
+We stopped at Dollar Tree for sunscreen and snacks to take to the beach at Delnor-Wiggins State Park.

-Located 11135 Gulf Shore Drive Naples, Fl 34108
+Located at 11135 Gulf Shore Drive, Naples, FL 34108

 One of the most popular seaside destinations in Naples, the mile-long stretch of white sugar sand at Delnor-Wiggins has been rated as one of the best beaches in the nation